mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 an array of operators in RX and just kind of apply them. and so reactive programming as it stands.
 Like I actually don't even know.
-How you could go about developing something no-code without some form of reactive programming, not necessarily arcs Jess, but, just some form of, I don't know where this piece came from.
+How you could go about developing something no-code without some form of reactive programming, not necessarily RxJS, but, just some form of, I don't know where this piece came from.
 My job is to transform it in this way. cause I'm a blue Lego or whatever, and then I sent it onto the red Lego or whatever I do. so I think that it's got a strong future in the back of that sort